Prometheus-X-association/3videnz-siwed-react/README.md

 ...

-// Mock the returned verified identity const verifiedIdentity = {
+// Mock the returned verified identity const certified_data = {
+  credential_type: 'verifiedIdentity',
-  title: 'This is a demonstration content',
+  company_name: 'This is a demonstration content',
-  description: 'All these attributes are available in session.verifiedIdentity',
+  px_credential: 'All these attributes are available in session.verifiedIdentity',
-  note: 'It will eventually be the verified identity NFT content' }
+  additional_info: 'It will eventually be the verified identity NFT content' }

 export default defineConfig({ ..., verifiedIdentity })